Jerk It Out

 "Jerk It Out" is a song by Swedish rock band Caesars.
-It was released in 2002 (when the band was known as Caesars Palace) as the lead single from their album Love for the Streets; it is also featured on the follow-up Paper Tigers in remixed form.
+It was released in 2002 (when the band was known as Caesars Palace) as the lead single from their album Love for the Streets; it also appeared on the follow-up, Paper Tigers, in remixed form.
 The song was an international success following a re-release in 2005, reaching number eight on the UK Singles Chart and peaking at number 70 on the US Billboard Hot 100.

 Chart performance

 The song was first released for radio airplay in Sweden in early 2002 and reached number 32 in Sweden at the start of April.
 The following year, the song made an appearance on the UK Singles Chart, at number 60.
 It was re-released on 8 April 2005 as a maxi-CD single, and appeared on the band's album of that year, Paper Tigers.
 The re-release peaked at number eight on the UK Singles Chart, number 70 on the US Billboard Hot 100 and number 19 on the Billboard Dance/Mix Show Airplay chart.